goodude123/Blog/README.md

 Application that allows users to share their industries.

 ## Features
-* login/register user
+* login and register user system
-* the ability to add posts for logged users
+* adding posts visible for logged users
+* deleting views by owners
 * REST Api for mobile application